What is CAC?

-What information does CAC scoring by CT give me?
+What information does Coronary Artery Calcium scoring by CT give me?

 A high calcium score predicts a high risk of adverse cardiovascular (CV) events.
 Conversely, a calcium score of 0 has repeatedly been shown to be the strongest negative risk marker in clinical practice, with a ‘warranty period’ that extends as far as 10 years.

 How do I interpret the numerical CAC score in the report?

 Calcium scoring is a prognostic test; the absolute value allows you to accurately risk-stratify your patient’s future risk of adverse cardiovascular events.
 Scores are bracketed as 0 (very low CV risk), 1-99 (low risk), 100-400 (intermediate risk), and >400 (high risk).
 The score is also benchmarked against age-matched peers (percentile), and an estimated “arterial age” can be generated.

 Why not just use traditional calculators like the NVDPA calculator?

 CAC score repeatedly outperforms clinical risk prediction in research studies.
 Some older studies found only one-third of heart attack patients would have been found to be “high risk” by traditional calculators, whereas 95 per cent of heart attack patients will have evidence of coronary calcium.
 CAC also tells us what is actually happening in that specific patient, whereas risk factors can only ever tell us what is likely to happen in a population.
 CAC scoring thus allows a far more personalised CV risk evaluation.